 Please notify us when you plan on using our material for something outside the MDb.

 Credit for using graphics, files, or any other kind of information that originated from the Metroid Database is always greatly appreciated.
 This includes YouTube videos or other multimedia as well!

 If there’s something you’re looking for that you can’t find anywhere, we’re open to suggestions and will consider adding certain items to the site if we can get ahold of them.
 You can also use this email to report broken links or images, or things that might not be working as intended.

 Spam, non-Metroid/gaming related advertising partnerships, and general complaints or hate mail will simply be ignored.
 Please be aware that emailing us does not guarantee a reply.

-Director, Site Designer/Artist, Social Media Editor, Forum Admin
+Webmaster, Site Designer/Artist, Social Media Editor (all), Discord Admin

 Formerly known as “Infinity’s End” throughout the lifespan of the MDb.
 Ryan has been a huge Metroid fan ever since the original version.
 Super Metroid’s release caused this kid to rent the game on four separate occasions before he actually went out and bought his own copy.
 He has been playing it through at least once annually ever since.
 Ryan brings his skills to the table, as he is a college graduate in fine arts, and hopes to one day be a professional artist in the gaming industry.
 He has been visiting the MDb since ’99 and is the proud owner of a Samus tattoo that was given to him by TJ.
 Ryan also makes pixel art paintings as a hobby.